byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 Like AHAs it also helps with acne, blackheads, and whiteheads.
 Working to clear pores and control breakouts without stripping moisture levels.
 Gently removes dirt and oil without over-drying the skin, and helps protect skin from environmental aggressors.

+**A perfect balance for the most sensitive skin.
+Used as a *whole body* healing wash, moisturizer, serum or mask.**

 #### *Functions*
 *What can be done with it:*